psychemedia/island-storynotes/odo.md

 despoiled the Church of Christ at Canterbury of its lands, terras proprias, depriving it of the secular jurisdiction it had customarily enjoyed.
 The lands were extensive and are listed,5 in
 Kent and seven other counties, north and south of the Thames.
-The archbishop’s claim is described as a “deraignment,” that is, an assertion or accusation of spoliation – what would later be thought of as dissesin, and on a grand scale.
+The archbishop's claim is described as a “deraignment,” that is, an assertion or accusation of spoliation – what would later be thought of as dissesin, and on a grand scale.
 The parties deliberated for three days: omnes consederunt, et quoniam multa placita de diraciocinacionibus terrarum et verba de